If you are thinking about getting a Sarplaninac, this is the first thing you want to know: is this dog dangerous?

 Most see the “size and power” and simply assume the worst.

-The difference is clear: aggression is a flaw; protection is a duty.
+But the difference is simple: aggression is a flaw; protection is a duty.
 A real guardian dog never acts out of fear or instability.

 Every reaction is a natural response – simply a matter of protecting family and territory.

-He knows exactly when to act, and more importantly – when not to.
+He knows exactly when to step in, and more importantly, when to back off.

 Conclusion

-Don’t ask if the Sarplaninac is dangerous – look at the facts instead.
-It is easy to judge a whole breed based on a few isolated cases, but that is never the full story.
+Stop asking if the Sarplaninac is dangerous – look at the facts instead.
+It’s easy to judge an entire breed based on a few isolated cases, but that’s never the whole story.

-When something bad happens, everyone labels the whole breed.
-Yet, no one asks the real questions: Where did the dog come from?
+When something bad happens, everyone blames the breed.
+Nobody asks the real questions: Where did the dog come from?
 Who bred it?
 Was it starved or abused?
-Most of the time, these aren’t even purebred dogs.
+Most of the time, those aren’t even purebred dogs.

-It is far better to understand the difference between a fearful, aggressive, and the balanced dog.
+You need to understand the difference between a scared, aggressive, and a balanced dog.

-Whether you buy a purebred or adopt is your choice – just don’t let a single headline or suspicious statistics form your opinion.
+Whether you buy a purebred or adopt is your choice – just don’t let a sensational headline or fake statistics make up your mind.

-I can only say this – Sarplaninac never barks without reason and does not attack those weaker than itself.
+I can only say this – Sarplaninac never barks without reason and doesn’t attack those weaker than itself.